Risk management is embedded throughout our organization to provide resilience, agility and growth.

 - set and enable our Company strategy, manage our performance, and capitalize on opportunities

-- systematically identify, evaluate and treat specific risk scenarios
+- systematically identify, evaluate, and address specific risk scenarios

-Our ERM improvement roadmap includes deploying our risk framework that:
+Our ERM improvement roadmap includes deploying our risk framework, which:

 - considers the interests of our stakeholders